The sauce that makes the burger plus all the tips you need for the best backyard burgers!

-“Two all beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun….”
+“Two all-beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun….”
 Can you almost hear the music?
-This iconic jingle is etched into my childhood brain, even though I never quite made the leap from McDonald’s Quarter Pounder to Big Mac.
+This iconic McDonald’s jingle was etched into my childhood brain, even though I never quite made the leap from the Quarter Pounder to the Big Mac.

-Just for kicks, before posting this recipe I looked up the ingredients in the original special sauce recipe.
-I will say that, although the taste is similar, the ingredients in my recipe are nothing like the original.
-I stopped counting at 25 ingredients because certain items (like salt and high fructose corn syrup) were listed more than once.
+Just for kicks, I looked up the ingredients in the original special sauce recipe before I attempted to mimic it a few years back.
+Although the taste is similar, the ingredients in my recipe are quite different than the original.
+I stopped counting at the 25th ingredient of the namesake version because certain items (like salt and high fructose corn syrup) were listed more than once.

 After the sauce, my personal favorite toppings include crisp lettuce, a juicy slice of tomato, a few slivers of red onion—and almost as critical as the special sauce—pickles.